Manali-Leh Himalayan Epic Tour

 Key Info

-Day 2: Mandi: Morning train to Chandigarh: Drive to delightful Mandi for overnight stay in the former home of the Maharajah.
+Day 1: Mandi.
+Morning train to Chandigarh: 4 hour drive to delightful Mandi for overnight stay in the former home of the Maharajah of the Kingdom of Mandi.

-Day 4: Manali Ride (32km).
-Stretch the travel out of your legs with a beautiful acclimatisation ride to the Solang Valley returning via the hot sulphur springs at Vaishisht.
+Day 3: Manali Hampta Pass Ride (32km).
+Stretch the travel out of your legs with a beautiful acclimatisation ride to the base of the Hampta Pass Trek returning back to Manali.
 Overnight Manali.

-Day 5: Manali-Sissu (88km).
-We start climbing right from our hotel door in Manali through cedar and fir forests on route to the Rohtang Pass.
+Day 5: Khoti-Sissu (77km).
+We start climbing right from our hotel door in Khoti through cedar and fir forests on route to the Rohtang Pass.
 The Rohtang La (3946m) is the dramatic gateway to the stark mountainous desert of Ladakh.
-From the top we descend almost 1000m to Khoksar were we follow the beautiful Chandra Valley to our camp at Sissu.
+From the top we descend almost 1000m to Khoksar from where we follow the beautiful Chandra Valley to our homestay near Sissu.

-Day 8: Zing Zing Bar- Sarchu (48 km).
+Day 8: Jispa- Sarchu (78km).
 Another magical day of cycling as we cross the Himalaya to Sarchu.
 We start with a long ascent to the Baralacha La Pass (4933m) passing the Suraj Kund; an isolated high altitude lake; on the epic climb to the top, the views are breathtaking.
 From the pass it’s mostly a descent to our dramatically situated campsite at Sarchu.

 Day 10: Pang-Tsokar Lake (55km).
 Morning starts with a heart thumping 8km climb to the Mori Plains (4778m) and Rupshu, the waterless high altitude desert plain of the Tibetan Plateau, home to the hardy Changpas; tent dwelling Tibetan nomads who graze flocks of sheep and yaks in this endless landscape.
 A few more hours pedaling takes us to Tsokar Lake and our camp for the night near Pongunagu.
 Tsokar means ‘white lake’, and there are white salt deposits ringing the water.
 Look out for the ‘kiang’, the wild asses which roam the surrounding hills.

 Day 12: Lato-Leh (77km).
-A super day in the saddle lies ahead as we follow the Kyamnar River down to the Indus Valley and all the way into Leh.
-We pass the dramatically located Thikse and the white washed ruins of Shey Palace into our destination Leh.
+A super day in the saddle lies ahead as we follow the Kyamnar River down to the Indus Valley and all the way into Leh visiting the dramatically located Thikse Monastery and passing the white washed Shey Palace into our destination, Leh.

 Day 13: Leh Rest Day.
-A well deserved rest day gives us a chance to relax and explore the sights of Leh, from the timeless feel of the bazaars and narrow back streets to the other-worldy ruins of the Old Royal Palace.
+A well deserved rest day gives us a chance to relax and explore the sights of Leh, from the timeless feel of the bazaars and narrow back streets to the other-worldly Old Royal Palace.
 Leh is a truly unforgettable place.

 Day 15: Leh-Delhi.
 An early morning transfer to Leh airport for the dramatic flight across the Himalaya back to Delhi.
 Time for a stroll around Delhi and it’s famed historical sites.